 To qualify for a subsidized loan, a student needs to demonstrate a financial need.
 The borrower needs to provide the financial information demonstrating the need when submitting the FAFSA (Free Application for Federal Student Aid).
 In contrast, there is no such requirement for unsubsidized loans.

-While demonstrating the need in the case of subsidized loans all sources of funding are taken into account.
-For example, family contributions, grants, scholarships, etc. After adjusting all this if there is still a gap with regard to the total expenses then and then only the student would be eligible for grant of subsidized loans.
-If these sources are enough to meet the expenses of the student then no subsidized loans will be there.
-However, this is not so in the case of unsubsidized loans and the student can still apply and can get the unsubsidized loan.
+While demonstrating the need in the case of subsidized loans, all sources of funding are taken into account.
+For example, family contributions, grants, scholarships, etc. After adjusting all this, if there is still a gap with regard to the total expenses then and then only the student would be eligible for a grant of subsidized loans.
+If these sources are enough to meet the expenses of the student, then no subsidized loans will be there.
+However, this is not so in the case of unsubsidized loans, and the student can still apply and can get the unsubsidized loan.

 Let us try to understand this aspect of loan eligibility by an example.
 Suppose Mr. A is a first-year dependent undergraduate student.
 His total eligible expenses for the first year are $18,600.
-Mr. A’s EFC (expected family contribution) is $10,000 and other grants that he is eligible for the amount to $9,000.
+Mr. A’s EFC (expected family contribution) is $10,000, and for other grants, he is eligible for the amount of $9,000.

 In this case, Mr. A will not be eligible for a subsidized loan because the EFC and other financial aid are more than the cost of his attendance/expenses for the first year of undergraduate.
 So, there is no financial need.